upenn-embedded/omnibot.github.io/README.md

 ### 3. Results

 *What were your results?
 Namely, what was the final solution/design to your problem?*
 Our final robot consisted of a three-wheel omnidrive base with an ultrasonic sensor.
-This robot is controlled wirelessly based off of the rotation and movement of the controller.
+This robot is controlled wirelessly based off of the rotation of the controller.
 Here is the general breakdown of the different components on our robot.

 **Motor Control**
 The three motors on our robot are controlled through PWM signals using Timers 1, 3, and 4 from the ATMega328PB.
 Depending on which OCRA or OCRB the PWM signal is fed in, the motor will either rotate counter clockwise or clockwise.
 The speed of the motors can be controlled through changing the duty cycle.
 The advantage of our omniwheels is that our robot does not need to rotate to change directions; it can easily shift between forward, backward, left, and right.

 **Communication**
 The IMU is collecting the accelerometer data from the controller.
 This data is sent processed in the Feather ESP32 V2 and sent to the Feather ESP32 S2 on the robot, wirelessly, through the ESP-NOW protocol.
+The Feather on the robot then communicates the data it received to the ATMega328PB through SPI, so the robot can act accordingly.

 **Controller**
 The controller is composed of the IMU, which is communicating the accelerometer data to the Feather ESP32 V2 via I2C.
 This data was calibrated through processing several datasets of both the x and y accelerometer data depending on the tilting of the IMU.
 Once the IMU is calibrated, then the robot can correctly identify the tilt of the controller and act accordingly.

+**Ultrasonic Sensor**
+There is an ultrasonic sensor mounted on the front of our robot.
+When it detects a distance less than 20cm, it will sound a buzzer and will not let you move forward even if the controller is in the forward position.
+The robot will only be able to move back, left, and right until it is clear of the blocking object.
+The buzzer we are using is an active buzzer which beeps if the pin is in the HIGH state.

 #### 3.1 Software Requirements Specification (SRS) Results